Acenumber1/Double-Pendulum-Chaos-Simulator/README.md

     too large values for g will produce inaccurate results, although generally skewed towards more false chaos it is recommended not to tweak the g value, as the desired changes to the graph can generally be achieved by tweaking dt or totalTime

-Use safe_color to change the rgb value used to represent pendulums which do not flip
+Use safe_color to change the rgb (255) value used to represent pendulums which do not flip
+    it is recommended to keep this value greyscale to not makes the chaotic pendulums on the graph easier to read

 The printout can be toggled using do_printout
     if enabled the printout will print the progress of the program in %